 Techniques have improved to ensire better cure rates and minimise downtime, to prevent cosmetic damage, such as Mohs surgery.
 The majority of skin cancer surgery is carried out under local anaesthetic.

-Centres such as our specialist clinics in London are there to assist.
+Centres such as our specialist clinic in London are there to assist.
 We believe there is nothing unmanful about seeking advice, identifying and solving a problem as early as possible is the stronger decision.

 You may find the options below useful: